16.1 – Defining Momentum

-- A price based momentum portfolio consists of stocks which have exhibited highest momentum over the desired time frame
+- A price-based momentum portfolio consists of stocks that have exhibited the highest momentum over the desired time frame.

-- Tracking universe should be carefully populated.
+- The tracking universe should be carefully populated.
 BSE 500 is a good tracking universe

 - Calculate the returns for the tracking universe